sap-tutorials/Tutorials/tutorials/hana-webide-dt-getting-started-2/hana-webide-dt-getting-started-2.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 4: ](Additional information)] The "CREATE EXTENDED STORAGE" statement creates the warm store and the required `dbspaces`.
+[ACCORDION-BEGIN [Step 4: ](Additional information)] The `CREATE EXTENDED STORAGE` statement creates the warm store and the required `dbspaces`.
 A `dbspace` is a logical name for a container of files used to store the dynamic tiering table data and related objects. `Dbspaces` are specialized to manage specific types of data.
 Types of `dbspaces` used by dynamic tiering include `ES_SYSTEM`, `ES_USER`, `ES_DELTA` etc. Creating the extended storage `dbspace` is a prerequisite to creating extended tables.

 [DONE]